DaintyJet/vChat_On_Linux/README.md

 ## Running the vChat executable

 ### Starting vChat
 As mentioned earlier you utilize wine, running as a normal user, or root user to allow the windows vChat server to work on POSIX/Linux systems.
+When running Wine as either a normal or root user for the first time will require some time to setup it's necessary configuration files.

-See the examples below:
+See the examples below of how to run vChat:
 ``` bash
 $ wine vChat.exe